 The State Department also asked other former secretaries of state to turn over government-related emails for preservation.

-Clinton’s use of a private email address does not become public knowledge until the New York Times reported on it Tuesday, March 3.
+Clinton’s use of a private email address did not become public knowledge until the New York Times reported on it Tuesday, March 3.
 Clinton’s team insisted she acted in the spirit of the laws governing email use.

 Citing the labor required to review the emails, the State Department said the emails will not be released for “several months.”

 March 2015: Clinton Says She Handed Over All Work Emails

 At a March 2015 news conference at the U.N., Clinton said that after she left office, "the State Department asked former secretaries of state for our assistance in providing copies of work-related emails from our personal accounts.
 I responded right away and provided all my emails that could possibly be work-related, which totaled roughly 55,000 printed pages, even though I knew that the State Department already had the vast majority of them.
 We went through a thorough process to identify all of my work-related emails and deliver them to the State Department."

 September 2015: Clinton Apologizes for What She Calls 'A Mistake'

 During an interview with ABC News’ David Muir, Clinton said the use of two separate accounts was "a mistake."